-APPROVAL OF AN AMENDMENT TO INCREASE THE NUMBER OF AUTHORIZED SHARES UNDER THE LONG-TERM INCENTIVE PLAN PROPOSAL NO. 3 ON THE PROXY CARD
+APPROVAL OF AMENDMENTS TO THE LONG-TERM INCENTIVE PLAN - PROPOSAL NO. 4 ON THE PROXY CARD

-In 2005, the stockholders approved the National Oilwell Varco Long-Term Incentive Plan (the Equity Incentive Plan).
-The Equity Incentive Plan of the Company is merger with Varco International, Inc.
+In 2005, the stockholders approved the National Oilwell Varco Long-Term Incentive Plan (the "Equity Incentive Plan").
+The Equity Incentive Plan was proposed as a result of the Company's merger with Varco International, Inc. and authorized 15,000,000 shares for issuance.
+In 2009, stockholders approved an amendment to the Equity Incentive Plan to increase by 10,500,000 the number of authorized shares available under the Equity Incentive Plan.

-As of March 23, 2009, there were 1,402,551 shares remaining available for future grants under the Equity Incentive Plan.
+As of April 1, 2013, of the 25,500,000 shares authorized for issuance under the Equity Incentive Plan, there were 42,633 shares remaining available for future grants under the Equity Incentive Plan.
 The Equity Incentive Plan is the only Company equity plan from which shares remain available for future grants.
-The Compensation Committee of the Board of Directors and the Board itself considers this number to be inadequate to achieve the stated purpose of the Equity Incentive Plan in the future; namely, to promote the long-term financial interests of the Company by: (i) encouraging directors, officers and employees of the Company to acquire an ownership position in the Company; (ii) enhancing the ability of the Company to attract and retain directors, officers and key employees of outstanding ability; and (iii) providing directors, officers and key employees with an interest in the Company aligned with that of the Company s stockholders.
+The Compensation Committee of the Board of Directors and the Board itself considers this number to be inadequate to achieve the stated purpose of the Equity Incentive Plan in the future; namely, to promote the long-term financial interests of the Company by: (i) encouraging directors, officers and employees of the Company to acquire an ownership position in the Company; (ii) enhancing the ability of the Company to attract and retain directors, officers and key employees of outstanding ability; and (iii) providing directors, officers and key employees with an interest in the Company aligned with that of the Company's stockholders.